testdouble/intro-to-node/ex4/sockets-part2.md

 Hints
 -----

-- Change code from exercise 3 to take a filename passed from client to server with a custom emit.
+- Change code from exercise 3 to take in the filename passed from client to server with a custom emit.
 - Get a response on whether the filename exists from the server to the client.
-- Get updates sent back as they are emitted from the watcher.
+- Get updates on this file sent back as they are emitted from the watcher.
-- The code generator is included in lib.
-Simply execute it and a secret file will be created and updated every 5 seconds.

 Bonus
 -----

+- Check out Mocha or Jasmine for testing this code.
 - Ask your instructors for a t-shirt.
 - Buy your facilitators a beer after this session.